- Find Information

 GBA 3013: Introduction to Academic Research (Leung)

-Head of Research and Education Services
+Head of Research Engagement and Scholarly Communication

 Literature Searching

-Library Quick SearchA discovery tool that searches across multiple databases.
+- Library Quick SearchA discovery tool that searches across multiple databases.
 Works well for literature searching (journals, trade pubs, e-books, etc,).
 For business reports and data use specific databases.

-Google ScholarUse the power of Google to search for scholarly articles and book chapters and link to UTSA's full-text holdings (many results).
+- Google ScholarUse the power of Google to search for scholarly articles and book chapters and link to UTSA's full-text holdings (many results).
 Does not include trade press and business magazines and newspapers.
 For off-campus access first time users need to follow these easy steps to set-up their account.

 Aggregated Full-Text Databases